-The Rev. Jean Claude Masuka Maleka is a United Methodist missionary with the General Board of Global Ministries assigned to church development and pastoral training in the East Africa Annual Conference from a base in Busia, Kenya.
+The Rev. Jean Claude Masuka Maleka is a United Methodist missionary with the General Board of Global Ministries assigned to evangelism and church planting in Côte D’Ivoire.
+He is based in Abidjan.

-Jean Claude can speak and read six languages, including English, French, Portuguese, Swahili, Kiokwe, and Bemba, the last two being Bantu in origin.
+Jean Claude was assigned to Côte D’Ivoire in November of 2013.
+He previously did church planting in Kenya.
+He can speak and read six languages, including English, French, Portuguese, Swahili, Kiokwe, and Bemba, the last two being Bantu in origin.

 A consecrated deacon of the South Congo Annual Conference, Jean Claude was born into a United Methodist parsonage in Kolwezi in the Katanga Province of the Democratic Republic of Congo (DRC).
 He attended secondary school at Kitabataba Institute at the United Methodist Mission in Mulungwishi.
 He earned a Bachelor of Education degree in history and social science from the Institute of Teachers in Lubumbashi, and a Master of Arts degree in peace and governance from Africa University, the United Methodist institution in Mutare, Zimbabwe.
-He has a long-standing affiliation with the United Methodist Jerusalem Parish in Lubumbashi, where he has worked in Christian education and youth ministry.
+He has a master’s degree in Bible and theology from Worldwide Evangelical Seminary, and has a long-standing affiliation with the United Methodist Jerusalem Parish in Lubumbashi, where he has worked in Christian education and youth ministry.

 Prior to entering the graduate program at Africa University in 2007, Jean Claude worked for a bank, and from 2000 to 2005 was a "Missioner of Hope for the Children of Africa" through the short-term United Methodist program.
 He became a deacon in 2003.